Table of Contents

 Hrudka, the Ukrainian Egg Cheese is the Eastern European Easter cheese made from eggs that we have made in my family for generations.
 This traditional Ukrainian Easter food is always part of our Slovak Easter menu.

-Sadly I don’t know a lot about the background of many of the traditions in my Eastern European heritage.
-I don’t think it’s that I didn’t pay attention as a kid.
-I honestly don’t think that my family really talked about it.
-I mean, I have a cursory understanding.
-All of the foods that we put in our Easter basket to be blessed at church on Holy Saturday have a significance.
+This cheese is one of the foods that we put in our Easter basket to be blessed at church on Holy Saturday.
+Each one has a significance.
 The homemade bread is a symbol of Jesus, the Bread of Life.
 Horseradish is usually mixed with beets and the color is a symbol of the blood he shed for us.
 Eggs are a symbol of new life and the rebirth of Christ.
 A candle is lit to symbolize the Light of the World.

 - Eggs